fedexist/empatica-challenge/README.md

         plot_device_data(complete, device_name, figsize=(15, 10))
 ```

-We can make some assumptions based on two different datasets:
+We can make some assumptions and set some expectations on how a correct functioning may be,
+differentiating two different datasets:

 * When the device is worn (`on_wrist == 1`):
     * we expect temperature within a certain value range